FTTC vs FTTP broadband: What's the difference?

 Superfast highway

-If you've heard these two terms bandied about recently (FTTC and FTTP), it's because they are the rather technical-sounding abbreviations for the type of broadband we currently have, and the type of broadband the UK is slowly migrating to in future.
+If you've heard these two terms bandied about recently (Standard Fibre and Full Fibre or FTTC and FTTP respectively), it's because they are the rather unhelpful descriptions of the type of broadband we currently have available widely throughout the UK.

 What is FTTC broadband?